-7. FINANCIAL IMPLICATIONS
+8. FINANCIAL IMPLICATIONS

-7.1 Fees are set in order to fully recover the costs of the service.
+Fees are set in order to fully recover the costs of the service.

-8. LEGAL IMPLICATIONS
+9. LEGAL IMPLICATIONS

-- 8.1 Section 212 of the Gambling Act 2005 and The Gambling (Premises Licence Fees) (England & Wales) Regulations 2007 set out the statutory provisions and limitations for setting gambling fees. - 8.2 The Local Authority can set fees for gambling premises to a maximum level prescribed by the regulations.
-The fees must be reasonable and proportionate to recover its costs in the administration of the applications and further costs to ensure compliance.
+- 9.1 Section 212 of the Gambling Act 2005 and The Gambling (Premises Licence Fees) (England & Wales) Regulations 2007 set out the statutory provisions and limitations for setting gambling fees. - 9.2 The Local Authority can set fees for gambling premises to a maximum level prescribed by the regulations.
+The fees must be reasonable and proportionate to recover its costs in the administration of the applications and further costs to ensure compliance. - 9.3 It is considered best practice to regularly review fees to ensure a robust and transparent cost recovery basis for such fees.

-9. HUMAN RESOURCES IMPLICATIONS
+10. HUMAN RESOURCES IMPLICATIONS